bauchdj/renamefiles/README.md

 # renamefiles
-All my renaming scripts for my Mac
+All my renaming scripts for my Mac that I have developed while learning bash